poorsquinky/pomodoro/README.md

 ### Home directory config

-If you don't like putting the config file in tmux.conf, you could put the corresponding config in `.pomodororc` in your home direction and uncomment whatever you need.
+If you don't like putting config options in tmux.conf, you could put the corresponding config in `.pomodororc` in your home directory and uncomment whatever you need.

 ```sh
 cp scripts/pomodororc.example ~/